 High Mass X-ray Binary

-The high mass companion sheds mass through a wind.
-This wind flows isotropically from the companion, so a portion of it cannot help but run into the compact object.
-The material that runs into the compact object releases some of its potential energy as X-rays.
+- The high mass companion sheds mass through a wind. - Wind flows isotropically from the companion, so a portion of it 'hits' the compact object. - This material is accreted and releases its potential energy as Xrays.